anodyne/nova/docs/developers/anatomy_of_access.md

 ## Tasks

 In Nova 1 and 2, every role was made up of pages.
-Unfortunately, this was a pretty rigid structure that quickly bloated (Nova 2 ships with 66 page records).
+Unfortunately, this was a pretty rigid structure.
 In Nova 3, each role is made up of tasks.
-Not only is this a more flexible system, but it allowed us to reduce the number of dependent items a role has to look at.
-Each task is made up of several different pieces that come together to make a highly flexible and granular system to give admins ultimate control.
+Each task is made up of several different pieces that come together to make a highly flexible and granular system to give admins more control.

 ### Components

 Every task has a component which are general areas found throughout the system.
 An example is the __form__ component.
-In Nova 2, each form had its own individual access piece.
+In Nova 2, each form had its own access piece.
 In Nova 3, all forms are under one piece.
 Why?
 Simply put, it's easier.
 (Additionally, we felt that any situations where an admin wants to give one person access to just one form would be a fringe case that we were okay not covering.)
 Other components include post, log, announcement, missions, reports, etc.

 ### Actions